getodk/docs/shared-src/docs-tech-guide.rst

          When entering your password, the curser won't move --- it will look like you aren't entering anything, even though you are.

-         (You can `store your GitHub credentials locally`_ so you don't have to re-enter them every time.)
+         To avoid having to retype these every time, you can `store your GitHub credentials locally`_.

          .. _store your GitHub credentials locally:
             https://help.github.com/articles/caching-your-github-password-in-git/

-.. _pr-the-docs:

 #.
 Issue a pull request from your GitHub repo to the main ODK Docs repo.

+   .. _pr-the-docs:

    A :dfn:`pull request` (or PR)
    is a request from you to the ODK Docs maintainers